OENOLOGY 3037WT - Distillation, Fortified & Sparkling Winemaking III

 General Course Information

-Course Code OENOLOGY 3037WT Course Distillation, Fortified & Sparkling Winemaking III Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites OENOLOGY 2503WT & OENOLOGY 2502WT Restrictions Available for B. Viticulture & Oenology students only Course Description Production of Australian and overseas grape spirits for fortified wine and brandy production.
+Course Code OENOLOGY 3037WT Course Distillation, Fortified & Sparkling Winemaking III Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites OENOLOGY 2503WT & OENOLOGY 2502WT Restrictions Available to Bachelor of Viticulture and Oenology students only Course Description Distillation principles and wine distillation practices.
+Production of Australian and overseas grape spirits for fortified wine and brandy production.
 Production of potable distilled beverages other than brandy.
 Legal requirements of fortified wine production and distillation.
-Production of Australian and overseas sparking wine styles.
+Production of Australian and overseas sparkling wine styles.
 Sensory evaluation of spirits, fortified and sparkling wines.

 Course Coordinator: Associate Professor David Jeffery

 The full timetable of all activities for this course can be accessed from Course Planner.